joemoose/dungeoneers.d20/docs/backgrounds/mountebank.md

 # Mountebank

+---

-> Wits are your sharpest weapon, a facade your strongest shield.
+Wits are your sharpest weapon, a facade your strongest shield.
 But when you do lose, you lose badly.

-## Names

-Ambrose, Lucius, Beauregard, Cornelius, Aria, Seren, Indigo, Delphine, Solene, Noa
+---

 ## Starting Gear